Everything You Need to Know About Acorn Squash

 Named for its distinctive acorn-like shape, the acorn squash belongs to the winter squash family – which also includes butternut and spaghetti squashes – although it is available year-round.
 Typically dark green in colour with ridges that extend from the stem end to the blossom end on the outside, the inside contains a delicious orange-yellow flesh rich in beta-carotene.
 Their sweet, nutty flavour can be enjoyed in a variety of ways including baked, sautéed and stuffed.
 When steamed or boiled, they have a creamy texture when mashed or added to soups.

-How to Select Acorn Squash
+How to Select and Store Acorn Squash

 Choose acorn squashes with a thick shell that are heavy for their size.
 The stems should be attached and dry.
 Avoid squashes that have soft spots or cuts, which could lead to early decay.